Writing an Argumentative Essay: How to Convince Your Readers Wittily

 Third Step: Develop the Structure of your Essay

 To effectively do that, your choice of facts, evidence, qualifiers, and information should be professional.
-Refute the ideas held by the opponents cleverly and offer counter-arguments.
+Refute the ideas held by the opponents cleverly and offer counterarguments.

 Step 4: Write your introduction